-As we age, our hearing and vision may naturally decline to some extent, so we anticipate it and cope with gradual adjustments.
-However, you may be involved in an accident that results in the partial or full loss of your hearing or sight.
-This sudden loss of hearing and vision may leave you and your family ill-equipped to handle the impact on your life, as well as your financial future, that this loss may create.
+As we age, our hearing and vision may naturally decline gradually.
+However, you may be involved in an accident that results in a sudden partial or full loss of your hearing or sight.
+This sudden loss of hearing and vision may leave you and your family ill-equipped to handle the impact on your life and your financial future that this loss may create.

 A vehicle crash can be responsible for hearing and vision loss.
 Blunt force trauma to the head can cause a brain injury, which can then lead to hearing and vision loss.
-The same can happen during whiplash and airbag expansion.
-It is possible for glass or other debris to injure the eyes and cause vision loss.
+Whiplash and contact with expanded airbags can cause similar side effects.
+During a crash, it is also possible for glass or other debris to injure the eyes and cause vision loss.

 Injury At Work

-A large number of hearing and vision loss claims in Brooklyn come from the workplace.
-Whether you are exposed to hazardous chemicals or excessively loud environments, enduring hearing or vision loss can make you eligible for filing a workers’ compensation claim.
-This might help you cover your damages related to the loss.
+A large number of hearing and vision loss claims in Brooklyn come from accident-related injuries that occur in the workplace.
+Whether you are exposed to hazardous chemicals or excessively loud environments, hearing or vision loss that is caused by work-related conditions can make you eligible for workers’ compensation benefits.
+This might help you cover your damages related to your loss.

 Types Of Injuries That Can Cause Hearing And Vision Loss